enofex/naikan/DEVELOPING.md

 ## OpenLDAP Users

-The `LDIF` file that we will use, `development/docker/users.ldif`.
-Basically, it has two users (`Admin`, `John Rambo`).
-With this you are able to log in to Naikan.
+The `users.ldif` file located in `development/docker` contains two pre-configured users, `Admin` and `John Rambo`.
+You can use the following credentials to log in to Naikan:

 ```
-Admin > username: admin, password: 123, role: admin
-John Rambo > username: jnrambo, password: 123, role: user
+Admin:
+  Username: admin
+  Password: 123
+  Role: admin

+John Rambo:
+  Username: jnrambo
+  Password: 123
+  Role: user
 ```